ashishyenurkar/Linkdn-page/README.md

 This is a project of linkdn page clone using HTML and CSS.
 ## Details
 ### my status
-persuing Full Stack Development
+persuing Full Stack Development <br>
-Organisation:- Skillacademy by Testbook.com
+Organisation:- Skillacademy by Testbook.com<br>
-Faculty:- Prashant Dey sir,
+Faculty:- Prashant Dey sir,<br>
         Anurag Parashar sir.